riven314/London-Marathon/README.md

 3. Anything for a Good Runner distinguishable from a Bad Runner?

 ###Reason for This Topic?
-Because I love Running =D
+Because I love Running and trying to take a Marathon.
+It may give me some insights on what makes a Good Runner =D